smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/SystemRequest/index.md

 !!! must

 1. Notify any relevant modules about the location of the file which was transferred.
-2. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+2. Send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.

 !!!